LiGhauNgyan/MIDI-LED-controller/README.md

 ## Usage

+- download [release](https://github.com/LiGhauNgyan/MIDI-LED-controller/releases/) for windows or build from source code with Qt
 - set parameters in `led-controller.ino`, see comments for details
 - select the key corresponding to the leftmost light
 - open serial port and load midi file